-- If pairing is not automatic, you can manually connect to the device with the PIN that was generated in your Google Home app.
+- The pairing will most often be automatic, depending on your guest’s proximity to the Google Home.
+If pairing is not automatic, you can manually connect to the device with the PIN that was generated in your Google Home app.

-When you first set up your Google Home, setup is simple as long as you have a home WiFi network.
-Read on to learn how to set up your device and troubleshoot any connection errors.
+When you first set up your Google Home, setup is simple as long as you have a home Wi-Fi network.
+Below, we’ll cover how to set up your device and troubleshoot any connection errors.

-To set up your Google Home for the first time, you’ll need:
+To set up your Google Home Max or Google Home Mini for the first time, you’ll need:

 - Google Home smart speaker